JasperStritzke/trello-fullstack-clone/README.md

 ---

 It's been some time and I learned a lot more.
-I would do many things differently today.
+I would do many things different today.
 For everyone that is interested in how this project looks, I created a gif below:

 ![screen-3](https://user-images.githubusercontent.com/44339309/235217913-2a0e3d20-1a97-4846-b2d1-bd4bec597bc5.gif)